NAHUC Certification and Recertification

 Certification The Third Step: Register

 Registration for the exam will completed online and instructions are published on page 2 inĀ the Health Unit Coordinator Certification Exam Candidate Handbook.
+Registration steps are different depending on whether you test with a remote or in-person proctor.
+Contact the NAHUC office for instructions before registering for the exam.

 - Take the exam under the supervision of an independent proctor.
 An independent proctor is a person who supervises the administration of a test or examination.
 A school or an employer can be an independent proctor for the health unit coordinator certification exam.